kadirahq/kadiyadb-server/readme.md

 > Status: Alpha

 KadiyaDB is a time-series database designed for storing real-time metrics.

-## Getting Started

-KadiyaDB is written in Go and like many Go programs, the server is go-gettable.
+It's written in Go and like many Go programs, the server is go-gettable.
-To build the server from the source code, `go get` the server package/program.
+To build the server from the source code, `go get` the server package.

 ```shell
 go get -u github.com/kadirahq/kadiyadb-server